viet34tqc/notebook/nestjs.md

 ### Create strategy

 When using Passport with NestJs, we need to create a strategy.
+There are lots of strategy: passport-jwt strategy, passport-http-bearer strategy.
+In this case, we need to use jwt strategy.

-This `JwtStrategy` extends `PassportStrategy`
+Create `JwtStrategy` and this `JwtStrategy` extends `PassportStrategy`

-The purpose of JWTStrategy:
+The purpose of `JwtStrategy`:

 - Defines the logic for extracting and validating the JWT.
 - Parses the token (e.g., from the Authorization header), verifies its signature, checks for expiration, and decodes the payload.